Methodology | Pew Research Center

 Overview

-The cumulative response rate accounting for all stages of nonresponse and attrition is 3%.
-The break-off rate among panelists who logged on to the survey and completed at least one item is 2%.
-The margin of sampling error for the full sample of 8,512 respondents is plus or minus 1.4 percentage points.
+The cumulative response rate accounting for nonresponse to the recruitment surveys and attrition is 3%.
+The break-off rate among panelists who logged on to the survey and completed at least one item is 1%.
+The margin of sampling error for the full sample of 3,605 respondents is plus or minus 1.9 percentage points.

-The survey includes oversamples of non-Hispanic Asian adults and adults ages 18 to 29 in order to provide more precise estimates of the opinions and experiences of these smaller demographic subgroups.
+The survey includes oversamples of Jewish, Muslim and non-Hispanic Asian adults in order to provide more precise estimates of the opinions and experiences of these smaller demographic subgroups.
 These oversampled groups are weighted back to reflect their correct proportions in the population.

-SSRS conducted the survey for Pew Research Center via online (n=8,272) and live telephone (n=240) interviewing.
+SSRS conducted the survey for Pew Research Center via online (n=3,460) and live telephone (n=145) interviewing.
 Interviews were conducted in both English and Spanish.

 To learn more about the ATP, read “About the American Trends Panel.”